-In addition, the Company has a derivative agreement on a specified number of barrels of oil that currently constitutes less than half of the Company's daily production that ends on July 31, 2011.
-On July 28, 2009, the Company entered into a two-year agreement on crude oil pricing applicable to a specified number of barrels of oil that then constituted about two-thirds of the Company's daily production.
-This "costless collar" agreement was effective beginning August 1, 2009 and has a \$60.00 per barrel floor and \$81.50 per barrel cap on a volume of 9,500 barrels per month during the period from August 1, 2009 through December 31, 2010, and 7,375 barrels per month from January 1 through July 31, 2011.
-The prices referenced in this agreement are WTI NYMEX.
-While the agreement is based on WTI NYMEX prices, the Company receives a price based on Kansas Common plus bonus, which results in a price approximately \$7 per barrel less than current WTI NYMEX prices.
-This agreement is no longer in effect as of the date of this report.
+On July 28, 2009, the Company entered into a two-year derivative agreement on crude oil pricing applicable to a specified number of barrels of oil that then constituted about two-thirds of the Company's daily production.
+This "costless collar" agreement was effective beginning August 1, 2009 and had a \$60.00 per barrel floor and \$81.50 per barrel cap on a volume of 9,500 barrels per month during the period from August 1, 2009 through December 31, 2010, and 7,375 barrels per month from January 1 through July 31, 2011.
+The prices referenced in this agreement were WTI NYMEX.
+While the agreement was based on WTI NYMEX prices, the Company received a price based on Kansas Common plus bonus, which resulted in a price approximately \$7 per barrel less than current WTI NYMEX prices.
+This agreement expired on August 1, 2011 and is no longer in effect as of the date of this Report.

-On June 27, 2011 the Company entered into an agreement with Cargill, Incorporated for the period from August 1, 2011 through December 31, 2012.
+On September 27, 2011 the Company entered into an agreement with Cargill, Incorporated for the period from August 1, 2011 through December 31, 2012.
 The agreement provides to the Company a \$65 per barrel floor on a stated quantity of 10,000 barrels per month, which is approximately half of the Company's current production of oil.
 If the average price falls below \$65 per barrel, then Cargill will pay to the Company the difference between \$65 and the lower average price for 10,000 barrels per month in each month during when such lower average prices occur.
 However, unlike the "costless collar" arrangement, the Company will not have a price cap on any portion of its production.
 The cost to the Company was \$2.20 per barrel per month or a total of \$374,000 for the entire period of the agreement.